Magic in the Moonlight: Exploring Hoi An Night Market and Lighting a Candle at the Lantern Festival

 The story of Thu Bon and Nhi added a touch more magic to the already charming city of Hoi An.
 Now that we think about it, we would absolutely say it is an unforgettable destination for us!
 Read on to learn more about the history of Hoi An, and things to know before you go.

-The history of Hoi An
+The Incredible History of Hoi An

 Hoi An, located on the central coast of Vietnam, is a city steeped in history and cultural heritage.
 Its origins can be traced back over two millennia, making it one of the oldest continuously inhabited cities in Southeast Asia.
 Throughout its history, Hoi An has been influenced by various cultures and civilizations, leaving a rich tapestry of architectural, artistic, and culinary traditions.